melpst/parking-calculator/README.md

 ```

 ### DELETE /mall/:id/price
-This API use for delete fee table of mall that has id `:id`
+This API use for delete fee table of mall that has id `:id`.

 Example link : `localhost:3000/mall/1/price`

 Response